ctjacobs/git-rdm/README.md

 sudo python setup.py install
 ```

-Once Git-RDM is installed, Git should automatically detect the plugin and recognise the `rdm` command; for example, run `git rdm -h` to list the rdm subcommands described in the Usage section below.
+Once Git-RDM is installed, Git should automatically detect the plugin and recognise the `rdm` command; for example, run `git rdm -h` to list the RDM-related subcommands described in the Usage section below.

 ## Usage